deja-vu-platform/deja-vu/README.md

 To run:
 ```
-python dv.py
+python dv.py path-to-apps
 ```

-The script will output a bunch of png files.
-If you update `data.csv` you need to remove `cliche-dev.pickle` to regenerate it.
+The script will print some data and output a bunch of png files.
+The first time you run the simulation, a file `cliche-dev.pickle` is created to cache some intermediate results and subsequent runs will use the file to speed up execution.
+If you change the apps being analyzed, you need to drop the file.